dperdios/sms-spam-filtering/README.md

 * [increasing_sensitivity.ipynb]: Notebook providing an example of sensitivity increase by dataset resampling.
-* [data_exploration.py]: Produces the data exploration figures (stored under `results/data-exploration`).
+* [data_exploration.py]: Produces the data exploration figures (stored under `results/data-exploration/`).
-* [classifiers_grid_search.py]: Allows to re-train the classifiers for the different dataset sampling strategies.
+* [classifiers_grid_search.py]: Allows to re-train the classifiers for the different dataset resampling strategies.
+The trained classifiers are stored under `results/trained-classifiers/`.
-* [classifiers_scores.py]: Allows to compute the different scores on trained classifiers (stored under `results/trained-classifiers`).
+* [classifiers_scores.py]: Allows to compute the different scores on trained classifiers (which are stored under `results/trained-classifiers/`).
 * [online_learning.py]: Allows to re-run the online learning experiments.
-Note that the training will only be performed if the configuration is not already stored under `results/online-learning`
+Note that the training will only be performed if the configuration is not already stored under `results/online-learning/`

 [jupyter]: https://jupyter.org/
 [data_exploration.ipynb]: https://nbviewer.jupyter.org/github/dperdios/sms-spam-filtering/blob/scripts/data_exploration.ipynb